Skip to content

 3. Decide Who’s Responsible for CMMC Compliance for Your Organization

-Aim to assign an individual or team to oversee CMMC compliance within your organization.
-This person must be familiar with the CMMC framework and typically have a fundamental understanding of cyber security and IT requirements.
-Making sure that there is clear ownership of this responsibility within your organization will help your company maintain a focused approach to achieving compliance; it helps you keep track of all communications, requirements, and assessments, and it ensures continuous monitoring of security practices.
+Appointing a compliance lead is key.
+This service provider or individual should oversee your organization's efforts, ensuring that gap analysis, implementation, and documentation are properly managed.
+This person must be familiar with the CMMC framework and typically have a fundamental understanding of cybersecurity and IT requirements.
+Ensuring that there is clear ownership of this responsibility within your organization will help your company maintain a focused approach to achieving compliance; it enables you to keep track of all communications, requirements, and assessments and ensures continuous monitoring of security practices.

 4. Assess Your Data and Determine Your CMMC Compliance Boundary